What causes an underarm rash?

 There are many different causes of armpit rash.
 The most common ones are listed below:

-Chafing, heat rash, and eczema may cause armpit rashes.
+Eczema, heat rash, and chafing may cause armpit rashes.

 When skin rubs hard against itself or clothing for too long, irritation is likely to occur.
 Areas of the body where the skin folds over itself or rubs against itself frequently, such as the armpit, are especially prone to chafing.